iftas-org/resources/LABELS/readme.md

 False information that is spread unintentionally and usually not maliciously, which may nonetheless mislead or increase likelihood of harm to persons.

 ## NCII
 Non-Consensual Intimate Imagery - Non-consensual image sharing, or non-consensual intimate image sharing (also called “non-consensual explicit imagery” or colloquially called “revenge porn”), refers to the act or threat of creating, publishing or sharing an intimate image or video without the consent of the individuals visible in it.
 What constitutes an intimate image will vary by cultural context.
 This could include nudity, private activity of various kinds, or showing someone without attire of religious or cultural significance the person would normally wear in public.
 The imagery may have been created by or with the consent of the individuals shown, such as in the context of an intimate relationship, or created without consent through the use of hidden cameras or other surveillance methods.
 Similarly, it may have been obtained with or without consent to possess it, or consent to possess it may have been revoked.
 It should be noted that non-consensual intimate imagery is distinct from the unlicensed sharing of copyrighted, commercially-produced adult content.

-## Online Harassment
+## Online-Harassment
 Unsolicited repeated behavior against another person, usually with the intent to intimidate or cause emotional distress.
 Online harassment may take the form of one abuser targeting a person or group with sustained negative contact, or it may take the form of many distinct individuals targeting an individual or group.

 ## Phishing
 The fraudulent practice of sending emails or other messages purporting to be from reputable sources in order to induce individuals to reveal personal information, such as passwords and credit card numbers.